EllyPirelly/cf-pokedex-app/README.md

 This Pokédex - Pokémon Checker App was build as a task for Achievement 1 in [Career Foundry's Full-Stack Web Development Program](https://careerfoundry.com/en/courses/become-a-web-developer/). <br>
 It is a responsive web application that fetches data from the [PokéAPI](https://pokeapi.co/). <br>
 Pokémon names are displayed as a list. <br>
-Pokémon Details are displayed via Modal.
+Pokémon details are displayed via Modal.

 [Click here to jump to the bottom to see screenshots](#Screenshots)

 ### Requirements

-- mobile first, responsive
+- mobile first (starting at 320px), responsive
 - HTML, CSS and JavaScript from scratch
 - Bootstrap (CSS, JS)
 - include Bootstrap's Navbar Component